 If you’ll be holding your wedding or reception at a working farm, you’ll want to plan the layout very carefully.
+You will want to get a gazebo and look at some gazebo weight reviews to make sure your gazebo doesn't fly away.
 Visit your venue ahead of time to decide what layout might be best.
 If you are still looking for a great venue that will hold a lot of people check out the Tradewinds Hotel.
 Remember that, while horse people might not mind flies or the mild scent of manure, non-horse people might find them off-putting.

 Carefully look at the area where you plan on having guest seating or tables.
 Consider the view available to guests, but also think about accessibility as well as the safety of the horses.
 While it might be great fun to have horses hanging their heads over the fencing and visiting with guests, remember that you will have to inform guests of how to safely feed horses and the danger of feeding too many treats.

 Make Use of Natural Settings

 When planning a country wedding, you’ll want to highlight the natural beauty of the setting.
 Horse fencing, trees, and fields all have a natural beauty to them, as do barns themselves.
 Consider adding some subtle decorations to draw attention to the features that you want guests to notice.
 White Christmas lights hung along barn edges or wrapped around hitching posts can “fancy up” a barn.
 Simple bouquets or small bows or ribbons can decorate a fence or a gate.